EIDOSLAB/ICIAP2021-T7-pruning/README.md

-# EIDOSLab ICIAP Tutorial
+# Tutorial T7 ICIAP 2021

-## Making deep neural networks efficient with PyTorch
+## PRUNING DEEP NEURAL NETWORKS: TOWARDS EFFICIENT MODELS ON THE EDGE (with PyTorch)

 State-of-the-art deep learning techniques rely on over-parametrized models that are hard to deploy.
 On the contrary, biological neural networks are known to use efficient sparse connectivity.
 Identifying optimal techniques to compress